Is a Contractor in South Africa liable for Workman’s Compensation?

 In broad terms, an employee can be defined as a person who has entered a contract of service with an employer.
 Where independent contractors are concerned, however, the position is viewed differently.

 In addition, Section 89(1)(b) of COIDA also states that should the contractor fail to meet their obligations in terms of the Act, the employees will be deemed as employees of the mandator.
-Thus, the mandator shall pay the assessments with regards to the employees in question.
+Thus, the mandator shall pay the assessments about the employees in question.

 What happens if the mandator pays an assessment for which they are not liable?

-According to Section 89(2) of COIDA, provision is made for events where the mandator has paid assessment or compensation for which they would not have been liable.
+According to Section 89(2) of COIDA, provision is made for events where the mandator has paid assessment or compensation for an injury on duty for which they would not have been liable.
 This should the contractor have complied with their obligations under COIDA.

 As such, the mandator may then recover such an assessment or compensation from the contractor.
 This amount may also be set off by the mandator against any debt which is owed to the contractor in question.